Atwater High School Agriculture Courses

 The classroom and course content matches the AHS Biology course content, however this course also qualifies students to participate in all local, state, and national FFA events/activities throughout the year as an official state and national FFA member.

-This course meets AHS graduation and UC/CSU “D” credit for admissions
+This course meets AHS life science graduation and UC/CSU “D” credit and "NCAA" eligibility for admissions

 This course meets CTE Agriscience pathway concentration course credit